KORandi/bullet-js/README.md

 # Bullet.js

-A distributed graph database inspired by Gun.js, designed for simplicity, performance, and flexibility.
+A distributed, real-time graph database with peer-to-peer synchronization capabilities.

 ## Overview

-Bullet.js is a modular, real-time, distributed graph database that enables collaborative applications with offline capability.
-It provides a clean and intuitive API for storing, retrieving, and synchronizing data across peers, with built-in support for validation, querying, middleware, and more.
+Bullet.js is a lightweight yet powerful distributed database designed for building collaborative applications that work both online and offline.
+Heavily inspired by Gun.js, Bullet.js offers a clean, intuitive API with a focus on modularity, performance, and ease of use.

-## Key Features
+## Features

-- **Distributed Architecture**: Peer-to-peer synchronization with automatic conflict resolution
+- **Distributed Architecture**: Peer-to-peer data synchronization with automatic conflict resolution
+- **Real-time Collaboration**: Instant data updates across connected peers
+- **Offline-First**: Continue working without an internet connection
 - **Modular Design**: Use only the components you need
 - **Validation**: Schema-based data validation to ensure data integrity
-- **Query System**: Fast lookups with indexing and filter capabilities
+- **Query System**: Index and filter data efficiently
-- **Middleware**: Customize behavior with middleware hooks
+- **Middleware**: Customize behavior with hooks for reads and writes
 - **Serialization**: Import/export data in various formats (JSON, CSV, XML)
-- **Persistence**: Data storage with optional encryption
+- **Persistence**: Optional storage with encryption support
-- **Event System**: Subscribe to changes in real-time
+- **Conflict Resolution**: Built-in HAM (Hash-Array-Mapped) algorithm for conflict resolution

 ## Installation